rokopt/spec/src/architecture/m1/ethereum-bridge.md

 ```

 For every M1 block proposal, the vote of a validator should include
-the headers, hash, & smart contract messages (possibly with Merckle proofs)
+the headers, hash, & smart contract messages (possibly with Merkle proofs)
 of the Ethereum blocks they have seen via their full node such that:

 1. Has not been marked as `seen` by M1